The 12-athlete class comes on the heels of the Waves adding 18 athletes this year.

 Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 11 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
 In 2008, Pepperdine had its best-ever finish under Rodionoff and tied the best finish in school history with a second-place result.
 The Waves have finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.

-Rodionoff has guided a total of five women to nine conference titles and four to six NCAA Championship berths.
+Rodionoff has guided a total of five women to 10 conference titles and four to six NCAA Championship berths.
 In 2009, senior and PCSC Diver of the Year Amanda Pond won the 3-meter diving event and placed second in the 1-meter competition to teammate Tiffany Martz.
 Martz added a 3-meter title to her resume in 2010 and a second 1-meter crown in 2011.
 Following her championship run in 2011, she was named the PCSC Division I Diver of the Year.

 Kristin Scribner followed in Martz’s footsteps, earning PCSC Division I Diver of the Year recognition in 2012, followed by Klaire Korver in 2013.
 Korver received continued acclaim in the 2012-13 edition of the College Swimming & Diving Honors magazine as the Female Walk-On Athlete of the Year.
 Sydney Newman took over as the PCSC Division I Diver of the Year in 2014.

 During the 2011-12 campaign, senior diver Leslie Wade scored a 257.20 in the 1-meter at the Cal Poly Shootout to qualify for the NCAA Zone Regional.
 She was the first diver to qualify since Lindsay Adarme achieved the feat in 2005.

-Rodionoff's swimmers have broken 13 school records in 20 possible events and have recorded 70 of Pepperdine's all-time fastest marks.
+Rodionoff’s swimmers own 12 school records in 20 possible events and have recorded 76 of Pepperdine’s all-time fastest marks.